bahrus/be-observant/README.md

 ## Hosts that do not use shadow DOM.

-If Shadow DOM is not used, add the "itemscope" attribute so that *be-observant* knows what to look for:
+If Shadow DOM is not used, add the "itemscope" attribute so that *be-observant* knows what to look for: [TODO]

 ```html
 <mood-stone itemscope>